History of Economic Thought

 For a general introduction to student video production, look here, and for a short and free course, look here.

 For video editing software, Adobe Premiere is the industry standard used by many video producers.
 It works on both PCs and Macs, and is available for your use on some Baylor campus computers, including those in the Techpoint Media Lab in Moody Library.
 It's also available for purchase at a discounted price in the Baylor Bookstore.
-A good alternative is Lightworks, which is free for non-commercial use, and is also cross-platform on Macs and PCs.
+Look here to see information about OpenShot and several other free alternatives, and look here for a tutorial about OpenShot..

 To upload your video to YouTube, you will need to create a free acount, and then follow the instructions that you can find here and here.